pantasmc/pantas/README.md

 ---

-An opinionated Minecraft modpack crafted for modern, high-performance gameplay.
+An essential Minecraft modpack crafted for modern, high-performance gameplay.

 </div>